Alejogb1/job-board/blog-data/in-system-verilog-and-or-operators.md

 Now this is critical don’t try to use these on single-bit values like boolean flags unless that's what you actually want as you’ll get unexpected outcomes a few years back i was debugging this complicated state machine with multiple complex flags and my flags behaved weirdly it took me two days of deep diving and I found out that I had mixed logical and bitwise operators in the control logic that is a no no and that's when I understood the difference fully

-Okay so what happens if operands have different bit widths well system verilog takes the smaller width and expands it by padding on the left with zeros this is called zero extension so if you mix for example
+what happens if operands have different bit widths well system verilog takes the smaller width and expands it by padding on the left with zeros this is called zero extension so if you mix for example

 ```systemverilog
 logic [7:0] long_data = 8'hAA; // 10101010